mrpIug/csci318-group-project/README.md

 - Delegated to by coordinator when users ask about term origins or etymology

 **Note**: All agents can automatically create new terms in the database if they don't exist, using the `createTerm` tool, but they must first retrieve the desired term definition and username from the user.

-### Analytics System

-#### Word of the Day

-The **Dictionary Analytics Service** automatically displays the Word of the Day, which updates in real-time using event-driven architecture and Kafka stream processing.
-Rot-ionary processes `TermQueriedEvent` as they arrive from the Lexicon Service and immediately updates the Word of the Day based on the most queried term.

-#### Rotle Dashboard

-The **Dictionary Analytics Service** provides both historical and real-time game analytics for Rotle through database event querying and stream processing.
-When Rot-ionary users complete Rotle games, `GameCompletedEvent` is published and processed to generate insights of:

-- Total Rotle games played
-- Average Rotle game win rate
-- Average attempts to finish a Rotle game
-- Target words chosen most frequently by Rotle
-- Most recently completed Rotle games
-- Rot-ionary-wide player performance rankings and statistics

 ### Rotle Mechanics